humanprotocol/hmt-escrow/README.md

 ## Deploying to PyPi

 A build will automatically be deployed to PyPi from master if tagged with a version number.
+This version number should also match the version in the `setup.py` file.

 The tags will need to be pushed via a user that has the proper privileges to master (see the contributors of this repo).